syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-TextAnnotation.md

 ---
 layout: post
-title: Visualize graphical object using BPMN Event| Syncfusion
+title: Visualize graphical object using the BPMN Event| Syncfusion
 description: How the event is notated with a circle and it represents an event in a business process and how to customize their appearance?
 platform: wpf
 control: SfDiagram